 - The possibility of tokenism rather than meaningful involvement as a result of introducing a requirement.
-This was a theme across all responses. - The representativeness of service users and the limitations of involvement in some areas such as assessment. - The standard and guidance should avoid prescription and allow flexibility in how it could be put into practice by different professions.
-This was common theme amongst education providers (excluding social work) and professional bodies. - Some said they needed more information about how the requirement would be implemented, including the level of involvement that the HCPC would expect.
+This was a theme across all responses. - The representativeness of service users and the limitations of involvement in some areas such as assessment. - The standard and guidance should avoid prescription and allow flexibility in how it could be put into practice by different professions. - Some said they needed more information about how the requirement would be implemented, including the level of involvement that the HCPC would expect.